3DCoded/FTC-Single-Button-Actions/docs/tutorial/howitworks.md

+---
+icon: fontawesome/solid/wrench
+---

+# How it Works (in detail)

 On the homepage, a brief explanation of how SBA's work was given.
 Here, a deeper and more technical explanation will be given.

 !!! note "Don't be intimidated by the length of this page!
 There's a lot of useful information here that will help you debug and optimize your SBA's"